nguyen221107/My-Discord-Bot/README.md

 # My-Discord-Bot
-A Discord Bot that i made with Chat GPT helps :D
+A Discord Bot that i made with Chat GPT's helps :D